Combined detection of supernova neutrino signals: Pre-supernova neutrino detection

 \subsection{Expected signals and backgrounds}

-The detection efficiencies of the considered detectors vs. anti-neutrino energy $E_\nu$ are depicted in figure~\ref{fig:presn_eff}.
+The detection efficiencies of the considered detectors vs. anti-neutrino energy $E_\nu$, as well as presupernova anti-neutrino energy spectra in the considered models, are depicted in figure~\ref{fig:presn_eff}.
 Figure~\ref{fig:presn_sigshape} shows the resulting presupernova event rates versus time expected in the KamLAND experiment for the models considered in this work.

 Table~\ref{tab:presn_detector_rates} summarizes the signal event rates expected for different presupernova models, background levels, and the time windows chosen for the counting analysis, for each experiment considered.